Message to our Communities

-In addition, Globe and MSB are currently under a show-cause directive from its accreditor, ACICS.
-Globe and MSB also currently have pending recertification applications with the U.S. Department of Education to continue Globe’s and MSB’s participation in the Title IV student financial aid programs.
+In addition, on Dec.
+6, 2016, the U.S. Department of Education announced its decision to deny Globe’s and MSB’s participation in the Title IV student financial aid programs.

 Globe and MSB have appealed the MOHE order.